mabthew/anagram/README.md

 Anagram Finder
 =========

 The Anagram Finder is an API that allows fast searches for anagrams.
-It uses a text file containing every word in the English dictionary as its resource and allows different search settings such as including/excluding proper nouns, and scrabble mode to find anagrams for all substrings of a given input.
+It uses a text file containing every word in the English dictionary as its source and allows different search settings such as including/excluding proper nouns, and scrabble mode to find anagrams for all substrings of a given input.

 The API exposes the following endpoints: